 - A CCA faculty mentor is identified and submits a letter of commitment to actively mentoring the student or students.
 (When appropriate, an outside mentor may also be identified.)

 - Once accepted, students must submit a detailed plan of work that will facilitate assessment of progress and coordination with summer research activities.
-This plan must include a means of disseminating the research/creative activity, for example in a presentation at the Summer Student Research Symposium.
+This plan must include a means of disseminating the research/creative activity, including at Research in the Arts Day 2022.

 Students are encouraged to apply for URCO (or GRCO) funding for the summer as well, as this would increase the stipend amount to $5000 and also give the student a budget for research-related expenses.
 Other funding opportunities, both intra- and extramural should be pursed as appropriate; however, a cap of $6000 of direct support means that if the student receives an award of $5000 from another source, the amount of the CCA Fellowship would be reduced to $1000 (this is intended to keep funding in line with national standards for student summer research support).